 The Computer Center is also located just down the street from Pantip Plaza and also sells computers and computer accessories.

-The food court is rather extensive and fairly well priced.
+The food court on the 6th floor is rather extensive and fairly well priced.
 As with other area malls you first have to purchase coupons as each of the food vendors do not accept money directly.
 Platinum is also quite centrally located.
 Getting off at the Ratchathewi Station on the Sukhumvit Line of the Skytrain will get you within walking distance of this mall.
 Note that if you are with a shopaholic and you are not into shopping there are not many places to sit down in this mall – sometimes you can find some seating near the escalators on each level.
-Phone 02-656-5999 Visit: www.bangkokshoppingcenter.com
+Phone 02-656-5999 Visit: www.platinumfashionmall.com

 River City Bangkok is located along the banks of the Chayo Praya River (coming from the river, get off at Si Phraya Pier).
 The several numbered piers in front of the shopping center are the home to several dinner cruise ship companies.
 This shopping center contains a number of art stores – with some 60% of the tenants focusing on art and antiques.